Feb 13, 2024

 UNESCO’s definition of digital skills is ‘a range of abilities to use digital devices, communication applications, and networks to access and manage information.
 They enable people to create and share digital content, communicate and collaborate, and solve problems for effective and creative self-fulfillment in life, learning, work, and social activities.’

-Students that learn digital skills not only make themselves more employable but future-proof their career by understanding key digital channels.
+Students that learn digital skills not only make themselves more employable but future-proof their career by understanding key digital channels and useful AI tools.

 So let’s dive in to find out what are the top 10 employable skills for students and employers.

-According to a recent study, there are over 4.6 billion active social media users worldwide with people using an average of 7.5 social networks each month.
-These figures show a 10 percent increase in the number of global social users in just a year with no sign of slowing down.
+According to a study by WeAreSocial, there are over 4.76 billion active social media users worldwide with people using an average of 7.2 social networks each month.
+These figures show a 3% increase in the number of global social users in just a year, with no sign of slowing down.

 To put it simply, businesses need to reach out to customers in ways that will drive traffic to their website—or product—for potential conversion.
 It now also plays a key role in providing good customer service and a positive customer experience as many consumers take to social media to ask questions or make comments.

-Educators who recognize social media’s influence should understand the intricacies of each platform from YouTube to TikTok marketing and its potential to maximize community engagement to provide graduates with valuable and applicable skills.
+Educators who recognize social media’s influence should understand the intricacies of each platform, from YouTube to TikTok marketing and the potential of social media to maximize community engagement to provide graduates with valuable and applicable skills.

 Beyond social media, Search Engine Marketing (SEM) is one of the most influential disciplines that marketers have come to rely on.
 Nosto research found that 81% of ecommerce leaders say ‘rising living costs make on-site search more important for online shoppers’, but retailers are failing consumers with irrelevant search results, unnecessary friction, and a lack of personalization.

 Students with SEM experience can increase the visibility of a company’s website on a search engine (e.g., Google or Bing) primarily via paid advertising.
 By doing so, the business will attract valuable web traffic from the search engine results page.